Bigil: Plot

-Michael Rayappan is a gangster from Royapuram, Chennai who works for the welfare of people in his slum.
-He has a comical relationship with Angel Aasirvatham, a physiotherapist.
-Michael has a running feud with a rival gangster named Daniel.
+Michael Rayappan is a goon from Royapuram, Chennai who works to help his slum.
+He has a comical relationship with his girlfriend Angel Aasirvatham and a running feud with Daniel, a rival gangster.
 One night, Daniel attacks Michael and his close friend Kathir, who is the coach of the Tamil Nadu women's football team.
-Kathir suffers from injuries during the attack, due to which he in paralysed for a year.
-To allow the women's football team to take part in the upcoming National Championship in Delhi, Kathir requests the TNFA to replace him with his former teammate named Bigil, who is actually Michael.
+Kathir is injured during the attack and becomes paralysed for a year.
+To allow the team to take part in the upcoming national championship in Delhi, Kathir requests the Tamil Nadu Football Association to replace himself with his former teammate Bigil, who is actually Michael.

-7 years ago, Michael was an aspiring footballer, who along with Kathir and his team contributed to victories for the Tamil Nadu football team.
-His father was Rayappan, a crime boss who had a feud with a rival gangster Alex, Daniel's father.
-Rayappan encouraged Michael's passion for football as he did not want him to end up as a gangster like him.
-When Michael was unable to make it to the IFT due to Rayappan's criminal record, Rayappan personally took up the matter with the AIFF president J. K. Sharma and forcefully ensured Sharma to include Michael and Kathir in the Indian team's probable list.
-Despite Rayappan's efforts, Michael's career was cut short as he witnessed Rayappan getting stabbed to death by Alex and Daniel, just when he was about to leave for Delhi to attend the selection trial for the Indian football team.
-Michael kills Alex in front of Daniel, and instead stayed back in Chennai to become the new leader of Rayappan's gang.
+Seven years earlier, Michael is an aspiring footballer who, along with Kathir, plays an important role in the Tamil Nadu football team's success.
+His father, Rayappan, is a crime boss who has a feud with Daniel's father, Alex.
+Rayappan encourages Michael's passion for football, as he does not want him to end up in a life of crime.
+When Michael is unable to play for the Indian national team due to Rayappan's criminal record, Rayappan personally took up the matter with AIFF president J.K.
+Sharma and forcefully ensured him to include Michael and Kathir in the team's preliminary squad.
+However, Michael's career gets cut short just when he is about to leave for Delhi to attend the national team trials as Rayappan was stabbed to death by Alex and Daniel.
+Michael kills Alex in front of Daniel and stays in Chennai to become the new leader of Rayappan's gang.

-In the present day, Michael confronts Daniel and attempts to kill him for the earlier attack, but the police intervene to arrest Daniel and send him to prison.
-Michael later accepts Kathir's request to coach the women's football team and leaves for Delhi with Angel and the team.
-However, due to his criminal background, the girls refuse to cooperate with him, even blaming him for the team's opening loss to Manipur in the National Championship and requesting the Federation to have him removed.
-Dejected, Michael gives his resignation to Sharma, but soon discovers that Sharma is targeting him in revenge for the humiliation that he had faced at the hands of Rayappan to allow him into the Indian football team and was the one who sent armed assailants to attack Michael before the Manipur football match.
+Michael confronts Daniel and attempts to kill him for the earlier attack, but the police intervene to arrest Daniel and imprison him.
+Michael later accepts Kathir's request to coach the Tamil Nadu women's team and leaves for Delhi with Angel and the team.
+However, due to his criminal background, the women refuse to cooperate with him and even blame him for the team's opening loss to Manipur in the national championship.
+Dejected, Michael reaches out to Sharma to resign, but soon discovers that Sharma is targeting him in revenge for the humiliation that he had faced at the hands of Rayappan to allow him into the national team and was the one who sent armed assailants to attack Michael before the match.